-Mr. Ford D. Albritton Jr. ’43 received his B.S. in Economics from Texas A&M. He served as Commander of Battery-G, Field Artillery.
-He commissioned into the Army and Flew 108 combat missions in the Pacific Theater in WWII.
-Albritton received a Purple Heart and Air Medal with Three Oak Leaf Clusters.
-After the war he founded the Albritton Engineering Corporation.
-After selling his company, Albritton was Chairman of the Board of Tipperary and CEO of the Ashbrook Corporation.
-In addition to volunteering with the Chamber of Commerce and the United Way, he served extensively with Texas A&M. Albritton is the only person to have simultaneously served as a member of The Board of Regents and President of both The Association of Former Students and The Texas A&M Research Foundation.
+Mr. Ford D. Albritton Jr. ’43 received his B.S. in Economics from Texas A&M. He served as commander of Battery G, Field Artillery.
+He was commissioned into the United States Army and flew in 108 combat missions in the Pacific theater during WWII.
+For his efforts throughout his time with the Army, Albritton received a Purple Heart and an Air Medal with three oak leaf clusters.
+After the war, he founded the Albritton Engineering Corporation.
+After selling his company, Albritton served as chairman of the board of Tipperary and CEO of the Ashbrook Corporation.
+In addition to volunteering with the Chamber of Commerce and the United Way, he served extensively with Texas A&M. Albritton is the only individual to have simultaneously served as a member of the Board of Regents and President of both the Association of Former Students and the Texas A&M Research Foundation.
 In 1977, Albritton was chosen as a Distinguished Alumnus of Texas A&M. He will long be remembered for gifting the Albritton Tower and Carillon Bells to Texas A&M.